destiny of pc sport? what is it? What need to we count on?

 Read More Article :

-In November, the first dozen or so Steam Machine derivatives will hit stores, with Alienware, Origin, and Falcon Northwest units, among others.
+In November, the first dozen Steam Machine derivatives will hit stores, with Alienware, Origin, and Falcon Northwest units, among others.
 As expected, the specifications vary widely, from the entry-level Alienware with an Intel i3 processor and Nvidia Geforce GTX graphics ($449, or around £290) to the super high-end Falcon Northwest with Intel i7-4790K and Titan-class Nvidia GPU (GameSpot has all the specs).
 But the question on everyone’s lips is: what are these things for?
 Why do we need them?
 Why not just buy a cheaper, uglier, but more powerful gaming PC and hide it behind the TV if you don’t like the look of it?
 Desktop PC is today’s trend.

 The PS4 and the Xbox One are mostly PCs – they feature the same multi-core central processors, dedicated graphics chips, and large hard drives for desktop computers.
-“In fact, they’re getting more PC-like every year,” says Valve programmer Robin Walker, who once helped design seminal shooter Team Fortress but is now one of the leads on the design of the Steam Controller.
+“They’re getting more PC-like every year,” says Valve programmer Robin Walker, who once helped design seminal shooter Team Fortress but is now one of the leads on the design of the Steam Controller.
 “They’re trying to solve problems that we solved years ago

 pc sport

 And it works pretty well.
 For example, power up Alienware’s Steam Machine and don’t get a standard PC desktop with tiny icons and a mouse cursor.
 Instead, you get what looks like a games console front-end.
-A Steam Machine logo appears, then you go through a simple console set-up procedure, providing your region, letting it know the size of your TV, and signing into your Steam account.
+A Steam Machine logo appears, and then you go through a simple console set-up procedure, providing your region, letting it know the size of your TV, and signing into your Steam account.

 In practice, it takes a bit to get used to, but it does work.
 We tried Civilisation V, using the right trackpad as a mouse cursor.
-It feels intuitive and helped greatly by the comprehensive haptic sensor array beneath the trackpad, which provides little blips of tactic feedback the friction you feel as you whizz a mouse over a surface.
+It feels intuitive and is helped greatly by the comprehensive haptic sensor array beneath the trackpad, which provides little blips of tactic feedback on the friction you feel as you whizz a mouse over a surface.

-And like the PS4 controller, Valve has also added motion detection in the form of a gyroscope for extra versatility.
+And like the PS4 controller, Valve has also added motion detection as a gyroscope for extra versatility.
 “We’ve found a lot of our hardcore FPS players are starting to map that to mouse input,” says Walker.
 “The gyro feeds mouse input in, and the right pad generates mouse input as well, and the controller synthesizes those two data before it sends them to the game.
-So with something like Counter-Strike, where you care about aim a lot, you use your right pad for large-scale movement, turns, etc., fine, and your gyroscope for the first purpose on top of that.
+So with something like Counter-Strike, where you care about him a lot, you use your right pad for large-scale movement, turns, etc., fine, and your gyroscope for the first purpose on top of that.
 This was not something we expected, it’s not what the design was for, but they’re finding that mix of large scale and stunning movement is working for them”.

 For now, the machines look beautiful, and they work well.
 The UI is functional and intuitive, and the controller is fascinating.
 But is this the living room PC to end all living room PCs?
 If the target market is current Steam users (and there are 125 million of them) who want a way to play their games on the living room sofa, those may or may not buy a Steam Machine rather than a cheaper small-form computer that they can update easily steam Link would let them stream their PC games to their TV over a LAN, with smooth 1080p 60fps visuals.
 If those possibilities cover a majority of PC gamers, then who else is Steam Machine for?
-If the system is not a console killer, it’s not clear who will adopt it.
+If the system is not a console killer, it’s unclear who will adopt it.

-“We built Steam for the same reasons we did all this: it didn’t exist, a bunch of people wanted it to live, no one was building it, so we built it.
+“We built Steam for the same reasons we did all this: it didn’t exist, a bunch of people wanted it to live, and no one was building it, so we built it.
 There was this post-rationalization of Steam after it was launched, like ‘of course you’d make that, it’s obvious – but, at the time, when we were building it, no one else was,” says Valve’s business development specialist Erik Johnson.

-“Who knows if it’ll be the same this time, but if you ask customers, ‘do you want to be able to play all your Steam games in your living room with a controller?’, they’re like: ‘Yeah, that sounds cool.’
+“Who knows if it’ll be the same this time, but if you ask customers, ‘Do you want to be able to play all your Steam games in your living room with a controller?’, they’re like: ‘Yeah, that sounds cool.’
 That’s good enough for us to move forward.
 We’re not obsessed with what market we’re creating or what users we’re cannibalizing from other platforms.
 No one ever makes good decisions based on that kind of data.”

 Sandy Ryan